Mithgol/phido/README.md

 * Node.js has to be installed on the target system.
 A compatible Node's fork such as [io.js](https://iojs.org/) or [JXcore](http://jxcore.com/) is fine too.

+#### Be patient

+About 100 megabytes of dependencies are installed.
+Most of them contain dozens of small files with source code and metadata.
+An installation on a low-speed (USB 2.0) flash drive may take, for example, **half an hour** on a system with a limited Internet connection.

 ## Configuration options

 PhiDo uses the configuration given in the file `phido.conf` in PhiDo's directory (in the same directory where PhiDo's `package.json` resides).